A Guide to Approaching Women On the Street

 - “I’ve read that book and really liked it.
 Are you enjoying it?”

-- “Have you visited the bistro on 11th St.?
-I might go there for lunch and would love to hear an opinion.”
+- “Have you visited the diner on 11th St.?
+I might go there for lunch and would love to hear your opinion.”

 - “I used to have a beagle just like yours.
 Is he friendly?”